We know that all the language of Scouting can be a little overwhelming! Here's a guide to help you out.

 Scout Oath: A guide we as Scouts strive to live by.
 We repeat it together as a group at the beginning of every meeting.
 On my Honor I will do my best to do my duty to God and my country and obey the Scout Law; to help other people at all times; to keep myself physically strong, mentally awake, and morally straight.

-6 Essentials: Six items you always carry in your backpack on a hike.
-Water, trail snack, first aid kit, sun protection, whistle and flashlight.
+6 Essentials: Six items a Scout should always carry in your backpack on an outdoor adventure: water, trail snack, first aid kit, sun protection, whistle and flashlight.